Warning: Egregiously super-longform & sloppy

 If a capture is image edited, though—artistry— even a flower photo is interesting.
 Post-capture processing is the art.

 Unfiltered flower photography is simply a gardening catalogue.
 Carveth wants either a real flower or an artistic edit, not a seed catalogue unfiltered picture.

 Is a photograph of an anguished young girl running from napalm bombing art or journalism?
 Jessie’s theory about art and journalism school is that lots of time is spent answering questions like that, and that’s surely why she found creative arts and writing school intolerable.

-2. It became a project to ignore the norm.
+2. Love ignoring the norm of ONE.
 Photography doesn’t demand what art does.
-You snap a button and there’s a whole picture all at once.
+You snap a button and there’s a whole picture, all at once.

 3. It’s annoying, it makes no sense, that kids in photography programs are taught to adopt the persona of paint artist.
-Photography students are still instructed to choose one, a “final project”, and file away the other, equally great variations.
+Photography students are still instructed to choose one, a “final project”, and file away the other, probably just as interesting variations.